 En Español.
 AARP New York and the Paid Family Leave Coalition fought for the Paid Family Leave program because family caregivers who work shouldn’t have to choose between caring for a loved one or losing their jobs.
-And beginning in January, we will reach that goal when one of the strongest Paid Family Leave laws in the nation takes effect.
+In January 2018, we reached that goal when one of the strongest Paid Family Leave laws in the nation took effect.

-Here are five things you should know about New York’s upcoming Paid Family Leave program:
+Here are five things you should know about New York’s Paid Family Leave program:

 1) What is paid family leave?